By: Robert Rutherford, CEO, QuoStar

 Even if a business had good security before the pandemic, its previous measures may no longer protect it, with staff accessing internal networks from around the world behind all sorts of networks.
 It’s also important to identify the most valuable data you hold and where it is actually stored – after all, this is what hackers will want to steal or encrypt to demand a ransom.

 Your workplace may be cyber secure, but your employees’ homes might not be.
 The majority will have purchased their home devices without thinking they’d have to use them for work.

 They may be working on unsecured networks, click a malicious link, or have their laptops exposed to malware.
 And it takes just one infected device to log in to your corporate network and then your system is compromised.

-As a minimum, there are several forms of software and programmes that all your team should be working with:
+As a minimum, there are several controls that all your team should be working with:

-- Two-factor authentication – most breaches are a result of weak or stolen passwords so provide an extra layer of security to login into your network
+- Two-factor authentication – most breaches are a result of weak or stolen passwords so provide an extra layer of security for logon is essential.

-However, you can buy the most expensive and secure security programmes on the market and your money will be wasted if your team doesn’t know how to use them.
-Training is important, but programmes should also have an easy-to-use interface that doesn’t hinder productivity.
+However, you can buy the most expensive and secure security applications on the market but your money will be wasted if your internal IT team doesn’t know how to use them effectively.
+Training is important, butso is testing regularly using external parties.
+You can’t be marking your own homework.